storyblok/sveltekit-ultimate-tutorial/README.md

 Welcome to the Ultimate Tutorial Series for SvelteKit - you are in the right place to learn all about building a full-blown, multilingual website using Storyblok & SvelteKit.

-Please follow the step by step instructions available in our documentation.
+Please follow the step by step instructions available in [Ultimate Tutorial Series](https://www.storyblok.com/tp/the-storyblok-sveltekit-ultimate-tutorial).
 You can find all the different parts on this overview page and take it from here.

 ### Feedback